French author Francois de la Rochefoucauld said that “to eat is a necessity, but to eat intelligently is an art.”

 What’s in the Article:

-Your Cat’s Dietary Needs Evolve Over Time.
+Your Cat’s Dietary Needs Evolve Over Time

 Your first stop when choosing the right food for your cat?
 The nutritional adequacy statement.

 Usually located on the back of the bag or can, this statement indicates whether or not the food is nutritionally complete and balanced for its intended life stage.
-The label will read, for example, “…formulated to meet the nutritional levels established by the AAFCO cat food nutrient profiles for all life stages”.
+The label will read, for example, “…formulated to meet the nutritional levels established by the AAFCO cat food nutrient profiles for all life stages.”

-Foods that aren’t nutritionally complete and balanced will usually be labeled “for supplemental feeding only”.
-These foods don’t contain the appropriate balance of macronutrients (protein, fat, and carbohydrates) and micronutrients (vitamins and minerals) and shouldn’t be your cat’s sole source of nutrition.
+Foods that aren’t nutritionally complete and balanced will usually be labeled “for supplemental feeding only.”
+These foods don’t contain the appropriate balance of macronutrients (protein, fat, and carbohydrates) and micronutrients (vitamins and minerals), and shouldn’t be your cat’s sole source of nutrition.

-#1 Newborn Kitten, Age: 0-4 weeks
+#1 Newborn Kitten, Age: 0 to 4 Weeks

 During this stage, most kittens rely on their mother’s milk as their only source of nutrition.
 If their mother is present, you won’t need to feed kittens at all—they’ll know how to feed themselves!
 That said, if you’ve rescued an orphaned kitten, you’ll need to bottle feed.

 How Much Should You Feed Your Newborn Kitten?